flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ## Games

-Just like the [Sega Saturn](sega-saturn) and other consoles that made the switch to the CD format, PS1 games benefit from a new set of facilities: large storage (620 MB, in the case of the PS1), rich audio quality and a 'not-so-slow' read speed thanks to its 2x drive.
+Just like the [Sega Saturn](sega-saturn) and other consoles that made the switch to the Compact Discs (CDs) format, PS1 games benefit from a new set of facilities: large storage (620 MB, in the case of the PS1), rich audio quality and a 'not-so-slow' read speed thanks to its 2x drive.

 ![A typical PS1 game, shown with the disc flipped over.
 The underside of PS1 CDs feature a distinctive black coating that was once believed to prevent piracy.
 While technically incorrect - and I explain more in the 'Anti-piracy' section - I think it does provide a visual indicator of a genuine disc.](parappa.webp)

 If you are curious about how Compact Discs (CDs) work, I've written a brief explanation in the [Sega Saturn article](sega-saturn#the-compact-disc-cd).
+The PS1 also adopted the [CD‑ROM XA](sega-saturn#the-saturns-cd) standard, but Sony leveraged by combining game data with XA-ADPCM audio [@games-cdxa].

 Be as it may, PS1 revisions released up to 1997 (three years after the console's debut) were notorious for bundling a faulty CD drive laser [@games-revisions], which resulted in frequent FMV and audio CD 'skips'.
 Later models fixed the laser unit and improved the housing, mitigating the problem.